Japan’s Honda, Sony joining forces on new electric vehicle

 A union of traditionally different manufacturing businesses is uncommon for Japan.
 But it makes sense in the age of electric vehicles, which lack gasoline-powered engines and have complicated electronics.

+All the world’s automakers have been developing zero-emissions electric vehicles, as concerns grow about pollution and climate change.
+But they face tough competition from relative newcomers like Tesla.

 The joint venture will develop and design the product, but will use Honda’s plant for manufacturing.
-Sony will develop the mobility services platform.
+Sony, which makes the PlayStation video-game console and owns movie and music businesses, will develop the mobility services platform.

+Honda makes the CR-V sport utility vehicle and Clarity plug-in hybrid and already has its own electric vehicle program, teaming up with General Motors to share platforms for EVs in North America.

+The joint venture with Sony will be separate, meant to produce unexpected value “in a chemical reaction,” said Honda Chief Executive Toshihiro Mibe.

 Both Sony and Honda have humble beginnings in the 1940s when Japan was rebuilding from the ashes of World War II.
 Both had charismatic founders.